kkahol-toronto/diabetes-meal-plan-generator/README.md

 - `GET /meal_plans` - Get all meal plans for the current user
 - `POST /meal_plans/bulk_delete` - Delete selected meal plans
 - `POST /export/{type}` - Export meal plan, recipes, or shopping list as PDF

+## Troubleshooting

+### Cosmos DB Partition Key Errors
+- If you see errors about partition keys (e.g., "The partition key supplied in x-ms-partitionkey header has fewer components than defined in the the collection."), double-check that you are passing the correct partition key value for the item you are deleting or updating.
+- For meal plans, use the `user_id` as the partition key.
+For chat messages, use the `session_id`.
+- See `backend/cleanup_meal_plans.py` and `backend/database.py` for code examples.

 ## Contributing